 Western Carolina wins seventh straight season opener and tenth in to begin 2015 season at Childress Field/Hennon Stadium.

-Career: Has been plunked 27 times during his WCU career, already tied for 15th-most in program history.
+Career: Entering his senior season, has been plunked 27 times during his WCU career, already tied for 15th-most in program history.

 2014 (Sophomore): Saw action in 43 of WCU's 55 seasonal games, making 24 starts including 22 behind the plate, one in right field and once as the designated hitter ...
 Batted .305 (32-for-105) with six extra base hits including five doubles and a home run ...
 Posted nine multiple hit games including eight two-hit outings, while finishing with three, two-RBI games to match his career-high ...
 Reached base safely in a career-long 20-straight games, the second-longest streak on the team ...
 Hit safely in five-straight games, matching a career-long streak (March 12-19) ...
 Matched a career-high with three hits - all singles - against Wofford (March 29), reaching base five times with a career-high tying two walks ...
 Scored the game-winning run after drawing a lead-off walk in the 12th inning in the neutral site win over Wake Forest (May 1) ...
 Hit his first collegiate home run with a solo shot to left at Georgia Southern (May 11); Summer League: Played for the Alexandria (Va.)
 Aces of the Cal Ripken Collegiate Baseball League ...
 Finished the summer with a .242 batting average, collecting 29 hits in 120 at bats with six doubles and three home runs ...
 Hit .255 (27-for-106) during the regular season ...
 Drove in 16 runs while scoring 20 ...
 Had eight multi-hit games including two, three-hit outings ...
 Was named to the Cal Ripken Collegiate League All-Star game.